cotes2020/jekyll-theme-chirpy/_posts/2024-02-14-ising-model_theory.md

 $$

 Which matches the expression found in 31.1 of [Information Theory, Inference, and Learning Algorithms](https://www.inference.org.uk/itprnn/book.pdf) on page 402.
 Also, see [this related blog post](https://leftasexercise.com/2018/03/12/the-ising-model-and-gibbs-sampling/) by [LeftAsExercise](https://leftasexercise.com/) for another excellent presentation of this derivation.

+## Summary
+In this post I discussed the Ising Model, its connections to Machine Learning, and its statistical properties.
+I then derived two approximate inference algorithms, Metropolis Hastings and Gibbs Sampling.
+In the second part of this post, I will convert the theory to code.